-The Integrated Pedagogical System - hereinafter IPS - is a pedagogical framework that aims to foster equal opportunities in education and inclusion from 2003.
-The Hungarian Government support different mentoring, tutoring activities, activities that help integration and different development programs in kindergartens, besides offers financial incentives for teachers, participating in the program.
+VI.3.
+Attempts to overcome discrimination in the field of education supports different mentoring, tutoring activities, activities that help integration and different development programs in kindergartens, besides offers financial incentives for teachers, participating in the program.
 As the European Center for Development of Vocational Training (CEDEFOP) communicates the Hungarian IPS relies on three pillars.
 These are: legislative support, financial incentives and methodological support.
 Legislative support means that the introduced "2003 amendments to Act No. 79/1993 on education made segregation more difficult" (CEDEFOP n.d).
 The financial support means allocating funds for educational institutions who work with disadvantaged students and providing financial support for teachers participating in programs organized in the framework of the IPS.
 Regarding methodological support, "one of the key elements of the IPS is the compulsory human capacity building, as special courses are offered to teachers.
 In addition, external mentorship and regular follow-ups also serve to support the implementation of the learned methods" (CEDEFOP n.d)